tuanpmt/esp_mqtt/README.md

 CMD>save
 CMD>reset
 ```
-Certificate check is not yet implemented.
+Certificate checks are not yet implemented.

 # Scripting
 The esp_uMQTT_broker comes with a build-in scripting engine.
 A script enables the ESP not just to act as a passive broker but to react on events (publications and timing events), to send out its own items and handle local I/O. Details on syntax and semantics of the scripting language can be found here: https://github.com/martin-ger/esp_mqtt/blob/master/SCRIPTING.md .
 Examples of scripts are in the "scripts" directory.